thomhines/cinch/README.md

 *NOTE*: Files should contain relative path from **site root** to the files being listed (eg. `/js/scripts.js`) .

 ##### OPTIONS
-- **'!'** - To disable minification on individual files, simply add '!' to the beginning of that file's path in the comma separated list.
+- **!(/path/to/filename)** - To disable minification on individual files, simply add '!' to the beginning of that file's path in the comma separated list.

 	Example: `?files=!/js/plugin.min.js,!/js/scripts.js`

-- **[library-name/version]** - To include a library from Google's Hosted Library selection, enclose the name of the library and the version number in a pair of square brackets, separated by a forward slash (/).
+- **[library-name/version]** - To include a library from [Google Hosted Libraries](https://developers.google.com/speed/libraries/) selection, enclose the name of the library and the version number in a pair of square brackets, separated by a forward slash (/).

 	Example: `?files=[jquery/1.10.2]`